MicrosoftDocs/windows-iotcore-docs/windows-iotcore/connect-your-device/Miracast.md

 ### Enable the Connect App

 To enable the Connect app, you'll need to include the **IOT_MIRACAST_RX_APP** feature to your image.
+You'll also need to include
-See [this page](https://docs.microsoft.com/en-us/windows-hardware/manufacture/iot/iot-core-feature-list) for more details about how to add features to your image.
+**Microsoft-Connect-Package.cab** and **Microsoft-Connect-Package_Lang_XXXX.cab** in your image (where XXXX is a language, i.e. "enUS").
+See [this page](https://docs.microsoft.com/en-us/windows-hardware/manufacture/iot/deploy-your-app-with-a-standard-board#update-the-feature-manifest) for more details about how to add features and packages to your image.
+You will also need to add the

 ### Enable Miracast